-"Qualified wages" means wages you paid during the one-year period beginning with the date the ex-felon begins working for you.
+"Qualified wages" means wages you paid during the one-year period beginning with the date an ex-offender begins working for you.
 Only wages that are subject to unemployment tax under IRC Section 3306 qualify.
 This includes amounts in excess of the maximum taxable wage.
-Wages paid during any period for which you received federally funded payments for on-the-job training for the ex-felon do not qualify.
+Wages paid during any period for which you received federally funded payments for on-the-job training for the ex-offender do not qualify.

-A "qualified ex-felon" means an Illinois resident
+A "qualified ex-offender" means an Illinois resident who

-- who has been convicted of a felony other than a crime of violence as defined in Section 2 of the Crime Victims Compensation Act, a Class X felony, an offense for which probation is not allowed, a sex offense, or a crime of bodily harm, and - who was sentenced to a period of incarceration in an Illinois adult correctional center, and - who was hired by you within one year after being released from the adult correctional facility.
+- has been convicted of any crime in this State or of any offense in any other jurisdiction, other than an offense or attempted offense that would subject a person to registration under the Sex Offender Registration Act; - was sentenced to a period of incarceration in an Illinois adult correctional center; and - was hired by you within three years after being released from the adult correctional center.